grafalex82/ut88/README.md

 The CPU instruction logging feature in the emulator is a valuable tool for understanding and debugging UT-88 code execution.
 It provides detailed information about the program's behavior, including the current execution address, the executed instruction, and the CPU register values.
 This information can help developers gain insights into how the emulated program behaves.

 By default, CPU instruction logging is turned off to avoid excessive performance overhead.
-However, users can enable logging using a CLI option or by calling the `enable_registers_logging()` function in the code.
+However, users can enable logging using a CLI option or by calling the `enable_registers_logging()` function on the CPU object in the code.

 One particularly useful feature is the ability to temporarily disable logging when entering specific functions or code blocks that are not of interest for a particular debugging session.
 This feature is implemented using the NestedLogger class, which sets hooks at enter and exit addresses and disables logging on enter while re-enabling it on exit.
 The NestedLogger class also keeps track of nested function calls.

-Here's an example of how to use the suppress_logging method to disable logging for specific functions or code blocks:
+Here's an example of how to use the `suppress_logging()` method to disable logging for specific functions or code blocks:

 ```
         self.suppress_logging(0xfd92, 0xfd95, "Beep")